PoDiGG/podigg-lc/README.md

 Additionally, the folder will also contain the raw GTFS files and a visualization of the data.

 All generator parameters can be configured using environment variables.
-More information about this can be found at https://git.datasciencelab.ugent.be/rtaelman/podigg
+More information about this can be found at https://git.datasciencelab.ugent.be/rtaelman/podigg or https://git.informatik.uni-leipzig.de/taelman/podigg